-Similarly, an analysis of US data from the Early Childhood Longitudinal Study Birth cohort showed that toddlers experiencing informal non-maternal care had better expressive language skills than their peers in parent care, while during preschool age (but not earlier) centre-based care benefited children (Coley et al., 2013).
-In the UK, the EPPSE study reported that being cared for by a relative such as a grandmother before age three showed moderate effects on cognitive outcomes (Sammons et al., 2007a; Sammons et al., 2007b; Siraj-Blatchford et al., 2006; Sylva et al., 2004a).
-One study using the ALSPAC data found a negative impact of informal care (unpaid care by a friend, relative - including grandparents or neighbour) as compared with formal (paid) care in the first three years of a child's life on children's performance in literacy and numeracy tests between the ages of four and eight (Gregg et al., 2005).
-The negative effects were, however, restricted to children from a subsample of more advantaged households who used such informal care for long periods, and who did not also use formal child care such as a nursery or playgroup.
+Similarly, an analysis of US data from the Early Childhood Longitudinal Study Birth Cohort showed that toddlers experiencing informal non-maternal care had better expressive language skills than their peers in parent care, while during preschool age (but not earlier) centre-based care benefited children (Coley et al., 2013).
+In the UK, the EPPSE study reported that being cared for by a relative such as a grandmother before age three showed moderate effects on cognitive outcomes (Sammons, Siraj-Blatchford, et al., 2007; Sammons, Sylva, et al., 2007; Siraj-Blatchford et al., 2006; Sylva et al., 2004a).
+One study using the ALSPAC data found a negative impact of informal care (unpaid care by a friend, relative - including grandparents - or neighbour) as compared with formal (paid) care in the first three years of a child's life on children's performance in literacy and numeracy tests between the ages of four and eight (Gregg et al., 2005).
+The negative effects were, however, restricted to children from a subsample of more advantaged households who used such informal care for long periods, and who did not also use formal childcare such as a nursery or playgroup.

-Analysis of MCS data showed that children who had been looked after by grandparents at the age of nine months while their mothers worked had, on average, similar vocabulary scores at age three to those who had attended formal group care (nurseries, crèches, nursery schools and playgroups) and were ahead of those who had been involved in other informal care arrangements, but they were behind on assessments of their school readiness (understanding of colours, letters, numbers etc.).
-The researchers suggest this may be due to grandparents having less access to settings where children can interact with their peers, such as toddler groups and children's centres (Hansen and Hawkes, 2009).
-The FCCC study in the UK also showed that greater hours of individual care, such as that provided by grandparents and nannies, were related to lower scores on a measure of orientation and engagement (e.g. being task-focused, cooperative and curious), after controlling for demographics and the quality of maternal caregiving while more group care was associated with higher cognitive scores (Sylva et al., 2011b).
+In the UK, analysis of MCS data showed that children who had been looked after by grandparents at the age of nine months while their mothers worked had, on average, similar vocabulary scores at age three to those who had attended formal group care (nurseries, crèches, nursery schools and playgroups) and were ahead of those who had been involved in other informal care arrangements, but they were behind on assessments of their school readiness (understanding of colours, letters, numbers etc.).
+The researchers suggest this may be due to grandparents having less access to settings where children can interact with their peers, such as toddler groups and children's centres (Hansen & Hawkes, 2009).The FCCC study in the UK also showed that greater hours of individual care, such as that provided by grandparents and nannies, were related to lower scores on a measure of orientation and engagement (e.g. being task-focused, cooperative and curious), after controlling for demographics and the quality of maternal caregiving while more group care was associated with higher cognitive scores (Sylva, Stein, et al., 2011).